Korviaaslax – Chapter Seventeen

 “Tomorrow.
 Your ships officers are probably ready to attack Citadel to get you back,” he said with more than supposition to go on.
 Tsua’s pleas to not kill any of Kor’s crew had been convincing.
 And unnecessary.
 He needed Kor’s cooperation and good opinion if he was to succeed in his mission to protect the Hegemonies and their populations.

-He refilled her glass and she waved away a topping off of the large decanter sized glass she had only sipped at lightly.
+He moved to refill her glass but she waved away a topping off of the large decanter sized chalice she had only sipped at lightly.

 “Another game before you leave.
 I thought I had you destroyed last turn-over in Sleds,” his smile reminded her of Shiro and Sonata.
 The Emperor’s eyes were narrower and arched up into an exquisitely sculpted trim front-teasing hairline.
 Unlike her Co-Commander and Pilot-Com husbands, his skin was flawless, what she had seen of it.
 He liked kimono long sleeves over floor long body hugging robes or uniforms.
 His mouth was divinely set, his chin borrowed from some ancient god.
 He moved like one of Pauline’s cats.
 Cen R2887 had a rodent problem and was glad to get them, Kor thought how best to be rid of pests.
 As big as the Citadel was, it felt crowded.